 Traditionally, dental fillings have been made from a material called amalgam, which is made of several types of metals, including tin, copper, silver, and mercury.
 For 150 years, amalgam has been the easiest and most long-lasting cavity filling material available, but there have been recent health concerns over the inclusion of mercury.

 Industry research has shown that mercury's chemical makeup changes when mixed with other metals; the exposure to mercury from amalgam fillings has been proven to be less than what is contained in the air we breathe and the food we eat.

 Composite resin fillings were introduced in the 1960s and eventually became an industry standard at most dental practices since they were more natural looking and safer than metal fillings.

 Tooth colored fillings, also called cosmetic or composite fillings, can help restore your damaged teeth and provide cosmetic beauty.
-Placed by your Lee's Summit, MO dentist, this type of filling is an excellent choice for repairing a tooth.
+Placed by your Lee's Summit, MO dentist, tooth colored fillings are an excellent choice for repairing a tooth.
 Teeth that are chipped, cracked, decayed, damaged, stained, or discolored can all benefit from a cosmetic filling.